Jamie Fraser (character)

 James "Jamie" Fraser is a fictional character in the Outlander series of multi-genre novels by American author Diana Gabaldon, and its television adaptation.
 In the series, married World War II nurse Claire Randall is visiting Scotland when she is transported through time from 1945 back to 1743.
-There she finds adventure, war and romance with the dashing Highland warrior Jamie Fraser, a member of Gabaldon's fictionalized Clan Fraser of Lovat.
-Jamie also appears in two novels in the Lord John series of historical mysteries, and in the 2013 novella Virgins.
+There she finds adventure, war and romance with the dashing Highland warrior Jamie Fraser, a grandson of Lord Lovat and senior member of Gabaldon's fictionalized Clan Fraser.
+Jamie Fraser also appears in two novels in the Lord John series of historical mysteries, and in the 2013 novella Virgins.

 Jamie is portrayed by Sam Heughan in the Starz television series Outlander.

 Concept and creation

 Gabaldon took the name "Jamie" from the Doctor Who character Jamie McCrimmon, portrayed in the television series by Frazer Hines.
 Gabaldon had seen the Doctor Who serial The War Games, which inspired her to set her novel in Scotland.
 Gabaldon developed Jamie from an account in the Eric Linklater book Prince in the Heather, in which a single Jacobite named Fraser survives the mass execution of his fellows.
-Jamie's looks and character are based on Gabaldon's husband, Doug Watkins, as the author has herself confirmed on her Twitter account.
+According to Gabaldon, Jamie's looks and character are based on Gabaldon's husband, Doug Watkins.

 Hines guest starred in the May 2015 episode "Wentworth Prison" of Outlander, the television series adaptation of Gabaldon's novels.